John Crockett (gridiron football)

-John C. Crockett (born February 16, 1992) is an American former professional football plaer who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+John C. Crockett (born February 16, 1992) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football for the North Dakota State Bison.
 Crockett was signed by the Green Bay Packers as an undrafted free agent in 2015.

 College career

 Crockett attended North Dakota State University, where he played for the Bison from 2012 to 2014.